GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/php/index.md

 #### RP Get RPT

 The method uma_rp_get_rpt is called in order to obtain the RPT (Requesting Party Token).

 **Parameters:**

 - oxd_id: oxd ID from client registration
 - ticket: Client Access Ticket generated by uma_rs_check_access method
-- claim_token: (Optional)
+- claim_token: (Optional) A package of claims provided by the client to the authorization server through claims pushing
-- claim_token_format: (Optional)
+- claim_token_format: (Optional) A string containing directly pushed claim information in the indicated format.
+Must be base64url encoded unless otherwise specified.
 - pct: (Optional) Persisted Claims Token
-- rpt: (Optional) Requesting Party Token.
+- rpt: (Optional) Requesting Party Token
 - scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
-- state: (Optional) state that is returned from uma_rp_get_claims_gathering_url method
+- state: (Optional) State that is returned from uma_rp_get_claims_gathering_url method
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
-- oxd_host_port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- oxd_host_port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- config: (Optional) 'oxd-https-extension config' for oxd-https-extension type.
+- config: (Optional) oxd-https-extension configuration for oxd-https-extension type.
 It is an array returned by "oxdlibrary/oxdHttpConfig.php" file (Required if oxd-https-extension is used)

 **Request:**